DevxMike/embedded_course_AVR/readme.md

   - `gpio.hpp`
     Defines the `GPIO_t` structure to describe an I/O port and a `Digital_IO` class to configure any digital pin as an input or output with simple methods.

+  - `button.hpp`
+    Defines the `PushButton` class that abstracts button handling, including debouncing and detecting button presses/releases.
+It allows the user to assign custom callback functions for button events and includes a timestamp generator for accurate debouncing timing.
+This class simplifies button interaction in embedded systems by ensuring stable button state detection.

   - `utils.hpp`
     A lightweight implementation of an `Optional` type, useful for safe value handling in embedded systems without dynamic allocation.